stevetoddy/API_Assignment/README.md

 ## R2 – Why is it a problem that needs solving?

 The inventory system is needed to help employees save time when serving customers in many different ways.
 Employees will be able to quickly find specific books when customers inquire if it is in stock, and if it is not in stock, they will be able to quickly recommend similar books to the customer, based on other titles by the same author, or similar books in the same style.
 Employees will also be able to give customers a quick overview of a book from the internal review system.
 This will not only reduce the work load on the employees, it will also add to the customer experience, without needing the employee to read and memorise all of the titles within the store.
 Managers tasks will be made easier as they will be able to check inventory levels along with being able to disseminating talking points throughout the staff that they would like to emphasise on certain titles to increase sales using the review system.

+An API may seem like overkill for a book store's internal inventory system, but having access from anywhere is essential with todays hybrid working environments.
+If a manager is checking inventory while ordering new titles, they can now do it from their home office.
+This is only one of the many examples that could crop up that having a web based inventory can solve.

 ## R3 -  Why have you chosen this database system.
 What are the drawbacks compared to others?